tsmetana/enhancements/keps/sig-cli/NNNN-kubectl-adm-top-pvc/README.md

 ###### How can a rollout or rollback fail?
 Can it impact already running workloads?

+The feature is completely encapsulated in the `kubectl` binary.
+Even if it works incorrectly, it changes nothing on the running cluster and cannot affect workloads.

 <!--
 Try to be as paranoid as possible - e.g., what if some components will restart mid-rollout?